 - BEST OVERALL: Naturally It’s Clean Carpet Stains & Odors Cleaner

-- BEST FOR GREASE SPOTS: Folex Instant Carpet Spot Remover
+- BEST FOR GREASE SPOTS: FOLEX Instant Carpet Spot Remover

 - BEST FOR PET MESSES: Bissell Professional Stain & Odor

-- Surfactants: If you have a grease or oil stain, you’ll want a formula that contains powerful surfactants.
+A formula meant to tackle grease or oil stains will contain powerful surfactants.
 These compounds lower the surface tension of water.
-This has the effect of making water molecules “slipperier” and more likely to stick to grease and oil molecules, lifting them from your carpet or fabric surface.
-Surfactants can be synthetically created in a lab, or derived from natural substances like coconut and palm oils.
+This has the effect of making water molecules “slipperier” and more likely to stick to grease and oil molecules, lifting them from carpet or fabric surface.
+Surfactants can be synthetically created in a lab, or they can be derived from natural substances like coconut and palm oils.

-- Enzymes: Many carpet cleaners use enzymes to break down stains into their component elements.
+Many carpet cleaners use enzymes to break down stains into their component elements.
 Enzymes are proteins that speed up biological processes, like digestion and decay.
 These substances are especially helpful when tackling organic stains, including food, blood, and waste.
 Enzyme-based stain removers are designed to completely clean and destroy odors, rather than masking nasty smells with heavy fragrances and deodorants.